The History and Evolution of 420

 There are many questions and theories as to the origin of 420.
 Some reference Hitler’s birthday, born April 20, 1889, which is silly because why would anyone associate smoking with that crazy, catastrophic man?
 Then, others use Bob Dylan’s song “Rainy Day Women No. 12 and 35” that mentions everyone smoking.
 But really, it comes from a group of California teens who used to chill and smoke at their San Rafael high school.

-Hanging out by a wall at their school, this group of teens were commonly referred to as “the Waldos,” and they seem to be the source of this well-known phenomenon.
+Hanging out by a wall at their school, this group of teens was commonly referred to as “the Waldos,” and they seem to be the source of this well-known phenomenon.

 In the fall of 1971, the Waldos found a Coast Guard member who planted a plant that he no longer intended to crop.
 He gave the kids a kind of treasure map to this plant and the kids took full advantage.
 The Waldos would meet at the Louis Pasteur statue outside of their high school at least once a week to conduct a recon mission.
 Their meeting time: 4:20 pm.